inna-kovalenko/AWS-reStart/Labs/Python.md

 ### 3. Working with Dictionaries (Key-Value Pairs)
 * Built a dictionary to map specific names to values.
 * Practiced accessing data by **name (key)** rather than number, which mimics how modern APIs and databases (like CRM/HCM systems) retrieve information.

-## Environment & Tools
-* **AWS Cloud9 IDE:** Used as the primary cloud-based code editor.
-* **AWS Terminal:** Used for executing Python scripts and debugging output.
-* **Python 3:** The core language used for all exercises.

-## Conclusion
-Successful completion of this lab confirms a solid understanding of how Python organizes data.
-These skills are directly applicable to handling JSON payloads, managing user records, and scripting automation tasks in enterprise

 <img width="917" height="234" alt="image" src="https://github.com/user-attachments/assets/2b9e6e34-73c0-49f8-9b49-d042a401b07d" />